kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/03-data_analysis.md

 To gain full comfort over the correctness of the newly created table, functions such as head(), view(), str(), glimpse(), and skim_without_charts() were applied to the "trips_2022_clean" dataset.
 However, despite correct display of the number and name of columns, the functions did not show the total number of rows.
 This was likely due to hardware and/or RAM limitations as the dataset comprised a significant number of records (over 5.6 million rows).

-Completeness check in R studio was performed by querying subsets of the table, which at the same time revealed initial insights (e.g. number of unique rides per membership vs. casual).
+Completeness check in R studio was performed by querying subsets of the table, which at the same time revealed initial insights (e.g. number of unique rides for members vs. casual users).

 ```
 > trips_2022_clean%>%